This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 However, My Clarins is just one small product line operating under the same umbrella as Clarins.

-If Clarins really cared about helping to end animal testing for cosmetics, then they should stop testing their main product line, Clarins, on animals!
+If Clarins really cared about helping to end animal testing for cosmetics, they should stop testing their main product line, Clarins, on animals!

 To see Clarins produce a separate line of “cruelty-free” and “vegan-friendly” skincare while trying to paint a picture that they’re “partially” cruelty-free does NOT mean they’re truly cruelty-free in our books.